futufeld/brainfunc/README.md

 readMaybe :: (Read a) => String -> Maybe a
 ```

 This type indicates that `readMaybe` takes a `String` and returns a `Just a` if a value of type `a` could be read from the `String`, oftherwise it returns `Nothing`.
-Although it is not relevant to Brainfunc, know that the type constraint `(Read a) => ...` states that `readMaybe` is only defined for values of type `a` that implement the `Read` typeclass (on which `readMaybe` depends for 'reading' values).
-The type of `a` can normally be determined by the context in which the result of `readMaybe` is used.
-For example, the following use of `readMaybe` means that the type `a` is unambiguously `Int`:
+Although it is not relevant to Brainfunc, know that the type constraint `(Read a) => ...` states that `readMaybe` is only defined for values of type `a` that implement the `Read` typeclass (on which `readMaybe` depends for 'reading' values), which `Integer` implements.
+The type of `a` can normally be determined by the context in which the result of `readMaybe` is used, but the type can be made unambiguous by adding a type hint after the call to `readMaybe`.
+In the following example, the result of `readMaybe` is unambiguously `Int`:

 ```
+import Text.Read (readMaybe)

 main = do
     putStrLn "Enter number of worlds to greet:" numWorlds <- getLine
-    case readMaybe numWorlds of
+    case readMaybe numWorlds :: Maybe Int of
         Just 0  -> putStrLn "Goodbye"
         Just 1  -> putStrLn "Hello, world!"
         Just _  -> putStrLn "Hello, worlds!"
         Nothing -> putStrLn "Expected integer"
 ```

+Note that `readMaybe` must be imported from the `Text.Read` standard library module.
 Use `readMaybe` to ensure that the input provided by a user when executing the `Wrte` instruction is in the expected format.

 #### Required Functions